LastStance21/BaSP-QA-Week-14/README.md

 ## Usage

-jus run the command *npx wdio run ./wdio.conf.js* and it should run alll the test especified on the spec folder.
+just run the command *npm run* and it should run alll the test especified on the spec folder.